RuslanKhafizov/genetic-code-by-khafizov/README.md

 *   {TGCA, GTAC, TGAC, GTCA}
 *   {ACGT, CATG, ACTG, CAGT}

-**Physico-Chemical and Structural Consequences of Rumer Transformations:**
+**Physico-Chemical and Structural Consequences of Rumer-related Transformations:**
-*   **Conservation of Amino/Keto Type of XY-boxes:** All Rumer transformations (R, R1, R2) preserve the amino-group (A, C) or keto-group (U, G) nature of each nucleotide.
+*   **Conservation of Amino/Keto Type of XY-boxes:** All transformations in the {E, R, R1, R2} group preserve the amino-group (A, C) or keto-group (U, G) nature of each nucleotide.
 *   **Purine ↔ Pyrimidine Transformations (Transversions):** The full R-transformation always acts as a transversion for both nucleotides in an XY-box.
+The "half" transformations R1 and R2 also perform transversions for their target nucleotides.
-*   **Regular Changes in Nucleotide Bonding "Strength":** Rumer transformations lead to predictable changes in nucleotide "strength" (H-bonds: Weak W – A/U; Strong S – G/C).
+*   **Regular Changes in Nucleotide Bonding "Strength":** These transformations lead to predictable changes in nucleotide "strength" (H-bonds: Weak W – A/U; Strong S – G/C).

 ## How to Run Locally
 1. Download or clone this repository.
-2. Ensure the main HTML file is named `index.html` (or adjust the GitHub Pages settings accordingly if using a different name like `103.html`).
+2. Ensure the main HTML file is named `index.html` (or `103.html`).
 3. Open the `index.html` (or `103.html`) file in a modern web browser (e.g., Chrome, Firefox, Edge, Safari).

 ## Technologies Used